phklive/mini-miden/README.md

 # MINI-MIDEN

-MINI-MIDEN is a local naive implementation of the miden architecture, designed to demonstrate the basic principles of networked ZK-proof generation and verification enabling scalability and privacy.
+MINI-MIDEN is a local implementation of the miden architecture, designed to demonstrate the basic principles of networked ZK-proof generation and verification enabling scalability and privacy.

 ![Architecture](./mini-miden-arch.png)